 Today, on Redhead Mom, we’re answering the question, “How Much Do Gutters Cost” as part of a sponsored guest post.

 Homeowners rarely put gutters at the top of their list of home improvements.
 However, failing to repair or replace gutters and downspouts can cause costly damage, such as basement leaks, roof rot, and mold in attics.
 The good news is that quality gutters can last up to 20 years when they are properly maintained.
 Additionally, gutters influence the resale value of a home, so installing new gutters can be an investment opportunity.
 While your checking your gutters. it’s also worth taking a look at the condition of your roof.
 If your roof and gutters were installed at the same time, chances are you also need a residential roofing replacement to be installed by a professional roofing company.

 Installing and Replacing Gutter Systems

 When it comes to selecting a gutter system, homeowners have various things to consider.
-For example, material and installation fees are factors that affect the total price.
+For example, material and roofing fees are factors that affect the total price.
 The average gutter system is 125 to 200 feet, costing between $850 to $1,000.